 Recycle and use recycled materials – Recycling waste materials and trash will benefit the environment, create more sustainable industry jobs, and send a message to your customers and employees that being environmentally responsible is vital to your company.
 Buying recycled materials, whenever possible, supports other companies trying to do their part as well.

 Move toward renewable energy – Solar panels and wind turbines are becoming more and more efficient and affordable.
 Next time your company needs to upgrade its utility infrastructure, include as many renewable energy solutions as possible.
+If you’ve already gone solar, battery energy storage can help you leverage the full potential of your solar panels.
+By storing the excess energy your solar panels produce, solar-plus-storage provides a reliable, low-cost power backup option so when the sun goes down, the clouds roll in, or the lights go off in your community, you always have power on hand and savings in store.

 Use energy-efficient products – For everything from light bulbs to electrical appliances and equipment, there are energy-efficient options available.
 They may not be the least expensive choice, but in the long run, they will be the best choice for both your company and the environment.